Overview

 • regular mail

-• you, your lawyer or your licensed paralegal sends a notice by verifiable means (such as email, registered mail, or a courier) to the agency with your lawyer’s or licensed paralegal’s contact information requesting the agency communicate only with them
+• your lawyer or your licensed paralegal sends a notice by verifiable means (such as email, registered mail or by courier) asking the agency to only speak with them

-• you send the collection agency a notice stating that you dispute the debt and suggest the matter be taken to court
+• you send a notice saying you dispute the debt and want it taken to court

 Who an agency is allowed to contact

-The agency is only allowed to contact certain other people besides yourself.
+The agency is only allowed to contact other people in specific cases:

 • that person has guaranteed to pay your debt

-• you’ve requested that the collection agency discuss the debt with that person
+• you have requested that the collection agency discuss the debt with that person

-• they are only looking to confirm your contact information
+• they’re only looking to confirm your contact information

-• once, solely to confirm your employment, business title, or business address
+• once, to confirm your employment, business title or business address

-• your employer has guaranteed your debt, and the contact is about that guarantee
+• if they guaranteed your debt and the contact is about that guarantee

-• you’ve given the agency written permission to contact them
+• if you have given the agency written permission

-• the call is about a court order or an automatic deduction from your salary
+• if it’s a court order or an automatic deduction from your salary

 What else a collection agency cannot do